hashicorp/packer/website/source/docs/provisioners/chef-client.html.markdown

   Server.
 This is optional and by defalt is empty.
 If you don't set this, Packer can't clean up the node from the Chef Server using knife.

+* `chef_environment` (string) - The name of the chef_environment sent to the
+  Chef server.
+By default this is empty and will not use an environment.

 * `prevent_sudo` (boolean) - By default, the configured commands that are executed to install and run Chef are executed with `sudo`.
 If this is true, then the sudo will be omitted.